RedhawkSDR/assets/sdr/components/sinksocket/README.md

 An `rh.sinksocket` Connection contains a set of TCP connections.
 Each TCP connection corresponds to a TCP port number.
 These numbers are listed in the `ports` list.
 The `byte_swap` and `tcp_nodelays` lists relate to the `ports` list like associative arrays.
 That is, the first element of each corresponds to the same TCP connection.
 The same is true for the nth element of each list.

-The following table describes the properties within a single `[ConnectionStat]`.
-Each `[ConnectionStat]` contains information about one of the TCP connections within an `rh.sinksocket` Connection.
+The following table describes the properties within a single `ConnectionStat`.
+Each `[onnectionStat` contains information about one of the TCP connections within an `rh.sinksocket` Connection.

 | **NAME** | **TYPE** | **DESCRIPTION** |
 | :--------| :------- | :---------------|